xGSPx/GlitchizUI/README.md

-Of course.
-A good project needs great documentation.

-Here is a comprehensive README.md file.
-This is the standard format for project documentation on platforms like GitHub.
-You can copy this entire text and save it as a file named README.md in your GitHub repository, and it will automatically be displayed as the project's homepage.

-GlitchizUI v2.0 - Documentation
+# GlitchizUI v2.0 - Documentation

-Welcome to the official documentation for GlitchizUI v2.0.
+`` Welcome to the official documentation for GlitchizUI v2.0.
 This is a modern, feature-rich, and highly customizable UI library for Roblox, designed with a stylish "glitch" aesthetic.
 Its API is inspired by popular libraries like Rayfield, making it intuitive and easy to learn.

 This guide will walk you through the setup process and provide a detailed reference for every available UI element.